geneseframework/complexity/README.md

 [Top](#table-of-contents)
-## 8. *@TheComplexityProject*

-### 8.1 How to contribute ?
+## 8. How to contribute ?

+### 8.1 Contribution ways

-@genese/complexity is a part of *@TheComplexityProject*, which is a collective open-source project whose aim is to provide a better knowledge on software complexity.
+Genese Cpx is an open-source project whose aim is to provide a better knowledge on software complexity.
 You can contribute to this project in many ways.

 The measure of the cognitive complexity will always be a simple approximation.
 The time required for a human to understand a source code depends on thousands of factors which must be studied severely.
 Our goal is only to give the better approximation of the measure of the Cognitive Complexity, that is, the Complexity Index.

-You can help in many ways by confirming, refuting or specifying the actual mode of computation of the Cognitive Complexity.
+You can help us by confirming, refuting or specifying the actual mode of computation of the Cognitive Complexity.
 This page is the receptacle of the different propositions coming from the community.
 Of course, we accept results coming from research labs or statistic studies, but simple feedbacks coming from developers themselves are welcome !
 Each element or idea which is able to improve our algorithm is welcome.
 If you think that something is wrong in our approach, your opinion is welcome.
 If you think about a new complexity factor or a new way to estimate some kind of complexity, your idea is welcome too !

 Each time the algorithm will be updated, the version indicated at the top of the Table of Weights will be updated too.

 ### 8.2 Add new languages

-@genese/complexity is available for JS, TS, JSX, TSX and JAVA, but you can "plug" any language into this module.
+Genese Cpx is available for JS, TS, JSX, TSX and JAVA, but you can "plug" any language into this module.
 What does it mean ?
-To be simple, @genese/complexity parses a Json file with a specific format : [JsonAst](#92-jsonast-specifications).
+To be simple, Genese Cpx parses a Json file with a specific format : [JsonAst](#92-jsonast-specifications).
 This format corresponds to a simplified AST (Abstract Syntax Tree) of the source code.
-So if you want to be able to "plug" your language into @genese/complexity, you "just" need to convert the specific AST structure of your language into JsonAst format.
+So if you want to be able to "plug" your language into Genese Cpx, you "just" need to convert the specific AST structure of your language into JsonAst format.
 In other words, your AST nodes must "match" with the nodes of the JsonAst format.
-If your plugin is correct, we will add it to @genese/complexity module.
+If your plugin is correct, we will add it to Genese Cpx module.

 There are hundreds kinds of TypeScript AST nodes, so it can be fastidious to "bind" all of them to the AST nodes of your language.
-Fortunately, JsonAst only needs few kinds of nodes; you will find them [below](#81-kinds-of-nodes).
+Fortunately, JsonAst only needs few kinds of nodes; you will find them [below](#91-kinds-of-nodes).

-### 8.3 Add 'use complexity' values for other languages or libraries

-In @genese/complexity, the `use complexity` is defined in Json files defining the `use complexity` values for methods which can increase significantly the difficulty to understand them.
-This is an 'in progress' feature, which is only able for now to add `use complexity` for TypeScript methods.
-We need at first to complete the list of TypeScript methods which have a significant `use complexity`.
-In a second time, we need to do the same for other languages : any help will be appreciated.
-And last but not least, we need to add `use complexity` Json files for libraries which are widely used.

 [Top](#table-of-contents)